eProsima/Fast-DDS-docs/docs/advanced.rst

 +--------------------------------------------------------+

-Note that your History must be big enough to accommodate the maximum number of samples for each key. eProsima Fast RTPS will notify you if your History is too small.
+Note that your History must be big enough to accommodate the maximum number of samples for each key. eProsima Fast DDS will notify you if your History is too small.

 .. _flow-controllers:

 Flow Controllers
 ****************

-*eProsima Fast RTPS* supports user configurable flow controllers on a Publisher and Participant level.
+*eProsima Fast DDS* supports user configurable flow controllers on a Publisher and Participant level.
 These controllers can be used to limit the amount of data to be sent under certain conditions depending on the kind of controller implemented.